Definition of Time

 Units of Time

-Since time is an interval mentally labeled or measured on a nonstatic mental or physical continuum, the units with which time is measured are relative and merely conventions.
+Since time is an interval on a nonstatic mental or physical continuum, the units with which time is conceptually labeled and measured are merely conventions.

 A specific interval can be labeled by one individual in many different ways, depending on the conventions he or she follows.
 Take, for example, the label “year.”
 A “year” is usually measured in terms of the spatial movement and position, either of heavenly bodies or of the persons measuring a year.
 This, of course, raises the topic of the relation of time and space, but let us leave that aside.